0bmxa/bin/README.md

 inspiration for others.
 I don't guarantee any stability or anything here.
 **Use at your own risk!**

+---

 ### `confirm`
-Prefix any risky command with `confirm` and it asks you before it executes it:
+Prefix any risky command with `confirm` and it'll ask you before it's executed.

 ```shell
 $ confirm echo hello
 Really do ⇛ echo hello ⇚ ? y